 First of all, this blog is based on our webinar.
 So if you're more of the audio-visual sort, you can watch the webinar and download the slide deck, here:

 We've spent the best part of 20 years building WordPress websites and writing content for them both for ourselves and for clients.
 In fact, Articulate Marketing was on WordPress for longer than it's been on HubSpot CMS.
-We also have other sites run by Articulate on WordPress, still - sister companies and personal sites: vincarta.com, geekboss.com and stibbe.net.
+We still run one or two legacy sites on WordPress.

 Although WordPress out of the box is also somewhat WYSIWYG (what you see is what you get), and you can get things like Gutenberg, the interface is often clunkier.

-Most of the sites that we see coming into Articulate from clients tend to be pre-Gutenberg sites, meaning building page layout requires coding or old-fashioned page-builders.
+Most of the sites that we see coming into Articulate from clients tend to be pre-Gutenberg sites, meaning building page layouts requires coding or old-fashioned page builders.
 They're hard to edit.
 And if you want to change the layout, you have to go back to a developer.
-With HubSpot, you don't; there's a separation between coding the site, and using it.
+With HubSpot, you don't; there's a separation between coding the site and using it.

 This is a screenshot from our own site in the editor:

 Some modules have elements like graphics, or you can put smart rules or other clever things like embedded controls.
 So, you can also build sophisticated reusable modules that you then give people a lot of control over them.
-For example, coders or not, pretty much everybody in Articulate can create landing pages, web pages and blogs without having to bother developers.
+For example, coders or not, pretty much everybody in Articulate can create landing pages, web pages and blogs without having to bother the development team.